 How We Got Started

 Our Coats of Many Colors is a small operation: I am everything from lead designer to janitor.
-I have friend who helps me with the sewing and another friend who helps in the office during our peak season (September-October).
 I started in my dining room, moved to two finished rooms in our basement, built a small building on our farm and recently purchased a church that was vacant.
 I purchased 35 yards of fabric to complete my costume orders in 2005.
 In 2014, I ordered nearly 10,000 yards of fabric!!

 I started sewing at about ten years of age.
 My mother knew how to sew and as a little girl I looked forward to Mother's Day when I knew she would make us matching dresses.
 But most of my sewing memories are of Granny, my maternal grandmother.
 I remember coming home from school and telling her about a dress a classmate was wearing.
 Immediately, she started taping pieces of newspaper together, holding them against my body and then drawing on the paper.
 The next day, when I came from school I had a new Kelly green dress with a Peter Pan collar and a colorful pinafore with a black background!
 In my mind she could work magic.